-Supporting Documentation Provided Points Awarded if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response a Was the Method 1 sample point evaluation included in the report?
+Supporting Documentation Provided Points Assigned if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response ^a Was the Method 1 sample point evaluation included in the report?
 12 Were the appropriate number and location of sampling points used?
 12 4 12 Were the cyclonic flow checks included in the report?
 12 Did the cyclonic flow evaluation show the presence of an acceptable average gas flow angle?
 12 4 12 Were the raw sampling data and test sheets included in the report?
 126 Were all data required by the method recorded?
-12 4 24 Were the required leak checks performed and did they meet method requirements?
+12 4 12 Were the required leak checks performed and did they meet method requirements?
 30 10 180 Was the required minimum sample volume collected?
 18 6 18 Did probe, filter and impinger exit temperatures meet method criteria (as applicable)?
 24 8 24 Did isokinetic sampling rates meet method criteria?
-24 8 b 120 b Was the sampling time at each point greater than 2 minutes and the same for each point?
+24 8 ^b 120 ^b Was the sampling time at each point greater than 2 minutes and the same for each point?
 18 6 18 Did the report include a description and flow diagram of the recovery procedures?
 30 Was the recovery process consistent with the method?
-6 2 6 Were all required blanks collected in the field?
-6 2 b 6 b a This column shows the points subtracted with a negative response if points were awarded for this item by the initial scoring.
+6 2 6 Were all blanks collected in the field?
+6 2 ^b 6 ^b

-Supporting Documentation Provided Points Awarded if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response a Where performed, were blank corrections handled per method requirements?
-9 3 b 9 b Were sample volumes clearly marked on the jar or measured and recorded?
+Supporting Documentation Provided Points Assigned if Documentation is Present Regulatory Agency Review Prorated Documentation Points Points Added with Affirmative Response Points Subtracted with Negative Response ^a Where performed, were blank corrections handled per method requirements?
+9 3 ^b 9 ^b Were sample volumes clearly marked on the jar or measured and recorded?
 9 3 9 Was the laboratory certified/accredited to perform these analyses?
 2 Was the laboratory certified/accredited to perform these analyses?
-2 0 2 (only if points were awarded in the initial ERT scoring) Did the report include a complete laboratory report and flow diagram of sample analysis?
+2 0 2 (only if points were assigned in the initial ERT scoring) Did the report include a complete laboratory report and flow diagram of sample analysis?
 132 Did the laboratory note the sample volume upon receipt?
 9 3 9 If sample loss occurred, was the compensation method used documented and approved for the method?
 9 0 120 Were the physical characteristics of the samples (e.g., color, volume, integrity, pH, temperature) recorded and consistent with the method?
 9 3 9 Were sample hold times within method requirements?
-9 3 b 9 b Does the laboratory report document the analytical procedures and techniques?
+9 3 ^b 9 ^b Does the laboratory report document the analytical procedures and techniques?
 6 2 6 Were all laboratory QA requirements documented?
 15 5 15